rropen/MEC/README.md

 ### Run Locally

 If you want to install the dependencies and run the backend project locally for some reason, use [pdm](https://pdm.fming.dev/usage/project.html).
+PDM uses the `pyproject.toml` file to store the project requirements instead of the `requirements.txt` like most people are used to.
+It's actually a much nicer system that lets you avoid the virtual environment messes of the past.
+But it's a bit different and can take some getting used to.

+>You'll need python 3.8 or higher installed on your machine to use the packages as specified.

 ``` bash
 # verify you have pdm installed